 - Enter your username in the Username field and click the Continue button.

-- After answering your secret questions, enter your new password and confirm it was entered correctly by re-typing it into the New Password Confirm field.
+- Enter your new password and confirm it was entered correctly by re-typing it into the New Password Confirm field.

 - Click the Submit button to complete the password reset process.